sohooo/dotvim2/README.md

 ## Features

+- complete package with useful plugins, bindings and colorschemes
 - fully portable; place this `vimrc` anywhere you want
-- nicely structured `vimrc` config for easy extension/modification
+- nicely structured and fine-tuned `vimrc` config for easy extension/modification
+- enhanced markdown editing with folding, fenced code highlighting and TOC
-- distraction-free writing mode
+- distraction-free writing mode with focus on current paragraph

 ## Installation